PromethiumL/ChordProgressor/README.md

 ## Requirements

-It's a python program, and the module `pygame` is required so that you can here the chords played.
+It's a python program, and the module `pygame` is required so that you can hear the chords played.

 ## Usage